-Continuation of fundamentals of food preparation learned in Hot Food Preparation II.
-Includes more complex production of stocks and sauces, with an understanding of their uses and place in everyday food service operations; production of vegetables, starches, fish and lunch entrees; and developing an understanding of the techniques of grilling, frying, broiling and sautéing.
-Prerequisite: CCI 22 with grade of C or better.
+Continuation of fundamentals of food preparation learned in Hot Food Production II.
+Includes more complex production of stocks and sauces, with an understanding of their uses and place in everyday food service operations; production of vegetables, starches, fish and lunch entrees; and developing an understanding of the techniques of grilling, frying, broiling and sauteing.
+Recommended prerequisite: CCI 122 with grade of C or higher.

-CCI 41 BAKING I
+CCI 141 BAKING I